umgefahren/server-language-benchmark/SPEC.md

 1. The server shall respond with `READY` as soon it is ready to receive the data.
 2. The client streams `size` bytes of binary data to the server.
-3. The server shall respond with a [SHA-512](https://csrc.nist.gov/publications/detail/fips/180/4/final) hash of the data that was streamed in hex.
+3. The server shall respond with a [SHA-512](https://csrc.nist.gov/publications/detail/fips/180/4/final) hash of the data that was streamed as a hex string (like the output of `sha512sum`).
 4. The client answers with either `OK` or `ERROR`.
 If the response is `OK`, the server should do nothing.
 If it is `ERROR`, the server shall delete the file just created.

 If a file named `key` is already present, the server shall overwrite it.